-The Trustees, on behalf of the Academy Trust, have powers to make decisions about investments, as there will be different times throughout the academic year when large cash balances are being held.
+The Trustees on behalf of the Academy Trust have powers to make decisions about investments, as there will be different times throughout the academic year when large cash balances are being held.
 The Academy Trust will not invest any funds in any accounts or ventures that could endanger the investment balance.
 The deposit of cash balances will consider any social, environmental and/or ethical grounds before investment of funds takes place.
-The Academy Trust's Articles of Association allow for Academy Trust funds to be invested after obtaining advice from a financial expert, as the Trustees consider necessary.
+The Academy Trust's Articles of Association allow for Academy Trust funds to be invested for furtherance of objects after obtaining the advice from a financial expert as the Trustees consider necessary.
+The Articles state that: